Dystopian Short Stories

 Liz lives in a society where citizens are closely monitored and ordered to report each other for suspicious behavior.
 She has been matched with Greg to reproduce.
 Disease control workers hand out pills and masks, warning people of a dangerous contagion.

 10. "Minority Report" | Philip K. Dick

 John Anderton is the head of the pre-crime division—a division that can determine in advance who is going to commit a crime.
-The names of the future criminals are generated on a card; one day, Anderton’s own name appears.
+The nucleus of the operation is the three precogs, mutant-like humans who get flashes of the future and are attached to extensive analytical machinery.
+The names of the future criminals are generated on a card; one day, Anderton is stunned by a name that appears.

 11. "Just Do It" | Heather Linsley

 Alex Monroe interviews for a job at CraveTech, a company in chemical advertising— advertising that is shot into people which makes them crave a particular product.
 She has an ulterior motive for wanting the job.